lukefairbank/iBrew/README.md

 Python 2.7 only!

 The [Python Smarter Interface](https://github.com/Tristan79/iBrew/blob/master/source/smarter/) to the iKettle 2.0 and the Smarter Coffee is located in the Smarter folder.
 Use __pydoc__ or any other python doc app to see the help on [SmarterInterface.py](https://github.com/Tristan79/iBrew/blob/master/source/smarter/SmarterInterface.py) and [SmarterProtocol.py](https://github.com/Tristan79/iBrew/blob/master/smarter/source/SmarterProtocol.py).
 There are a lot of options and functions you can use!

+Yes, code could be a lot better, you rewrite it,...
+I suggest making classes of blocking, triggers and patches.
+Classes of the protocol arguments and messages.
+Arrghh.
+This is just one big prototype hack!
+For me it was about testing IT stuff, not the appliance.
+The appliances made testing stuff more fun!
+I mean, events trigger system, emulation, simulation of a _Kettle_?!
+Wiresharking protocols and figure out what it all does.
+Well for me this is great fun while I am sick.

 #### Basic example